Oxford Sigma Technologies

 The economic success and sustainability of fusion energy is dependent on the tritium breeder blanket devices generating fuel to the levels required to maintain the fusion reaction.

-Oxford Sigma has patent pending technologies in lead-lithium breeder blankets materials and designs.
+Oxford Sigma has patent pending technologies in liquid metal breeder blankets materials and designs.
 To discover how these technologies will be beneficial to you and your organisation, please contact us.

 Protection from corrosion